How We Regulate: Using Polyvagal Theory and Somatic Experiencing

 Healing Attachment Wounds: How EMDR and Parts Work Can Help

-Authorship: This blog was co-written by Morgan Levine, LCSW and Katy Levine, LMSW (no relation).
-Morgan Levine (licensed in MD, DC, VA, PA, CO, and FL) specializes in intensive EMDR and IFS-Informed EMDR virtually or in-person in her office or in Immersive Intensive Retreats.
-She’s passionate about working with adults who want to heal from perfectionism, overworking, anxiety, depression, PTSD, ADHD, obsessions and compulsions, relationship issues, CPTSD, use of substances or people, attachment wounds, and specific trauma events.
+Authorship: This blog was written by Morgan Levine, LCSW (licensed in MD, DC, VA, PA, and CO).
+Morgan specializes in intensive EMDR therapy and IFS-Informed EMDR therapy offered in-person in her office or in Immersive Intensive Retreats, as well as virtually.
+Morgan is passionate about working with adults who want deeper healing and are ready to get unstuck from patterns of perfectionism, overworking, anxiety, depression, PTSD, ADHD, obsessions and compulsions, relationship issues, CPTSD, use of substances or people, attachment wounds, and specific trauma events.

 Disclaimer: The information in this blog is provided for educational and informational purposes only.
 It is not intended to be a substitute for mental health care nor a recommendation or endorsement for any particular treatment plan, organization, provider, professional service, or product.
 The information may change without notice.
 No claims, promises, or guarantees are made about the completeness, accuracy, currency, content or quality of information linked.
 You assume all responsibility and risk for any use of the information.